lino-framework/book/docs/dev/datamig.rst

 Data migrations à la Lino
 =========================

-As the maintainer of a database application that is being used on one or several production sites you must care about how these production sites will migrate their data.
+As the maintainer of a database application that is being used on one or several :term:`production site` you will care about how these production sites will migrate their data.

 Data migration is a complex topic.
 Django needed until version 1.7 before they adapted a default method to automating these tasks (see